About Athena SWAN

 - working environment of all staff

 Once an organisation signs the Charter it can apply for an award.
 Heriot-Watt University has held an award since 2013, and the process is iterative; an award lasts four years.
-To get an award the University had to reflect on its current culture, practice and processes and draw up an Action Plan to deliver improvements by November 2016.
-Once the University had an award, its Schools were able to undertake the work required to apply for their own awards, allowing them to consider local and discipline-specific issues.
+To achieve and retain its award the University has to reflect on its current culture, practice and processes and draw up an Action Plan to deliver improvements.
+We aim to deliver our current Action Plan by November 2020.
+Once the University had its award, its Schools were able to undertake the work required to apply for their own awards, allowing them to consider local and discipline-specific issues.

 Why is Athena SWAN needed?